Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 - Avoid sudden traffic spikes

-- New domains must undergo warm-up
+- New domains must complete warm-up

 User Segmentation

-- Prioritize active users
+- Prioritize sending to highly engaged users

 4.7 List Hygiene